pegasystems/pega-helm-charts/README.md

 $ helm install addons pega/addons --namespace pegaaddons --values addons.yaml
 ```

-8. Now you can deploy Pega using the Helm chart.
+8. With addons and backservices deployed, you are ready to deploy Pega Infinity using the pega chart.
 Before installing using the chart, it is a good idea to review the detailed [deployment guide](https://community.pega.com/knowledgebase/articles/deploying-pega-platform-using-kubernetes) to understand how Pega deploys as a distributed system.
 Running a Helm installation using the pega chart installs a Pega Infinity instance into a specified namespace.
+After you edit the chart with your configuration requirements, run the following command to install the pega chart.

 ```bash
 $ helm install mypega pega/pega --namespace mypega --values pega.yaml
 ```

-*If you want to edit the charts and build using your local copy, replace pega/addons, pega/backingservices or pega/pega with the path to your chart directory.*
+*To edit the charts and deploy using a local version of the pega/addons, pega/backingservices, or pega/pega charts, you must include the filepath to your local chart directory in your Helm chart reference.*

-9. If you wish to delete your deployment of Pega nodes, enter the following command (this will not delete your database):
+9. To delete your deployment of Pega nodes, enter the command (this will not delete your database):

 ```bash
 $ helm delete mypega